-I’m so glad you are considering pre-marital counseling to get your marriage off to a healthy start.
+I’m so glad you are considering pre-marital counseling to get your marriage off to a vibrant start.
 You will receive the wisdom of 40 years of research on what creates masters and disasters of marriage.
-I provide counseling via Zoom.
-I do not see people in-person.

-Emotional withdrawal and angry attacks predict later divorcing – an average of 16.2 years after the wedding.
+Emotional withdrawal and angry attacks predict divorce an average of 16.2 years after the wedding.

 When you give yourselves the gift of pre-marital counseling, you will build a strong foundation from the very beginning so you can avoid the misery that leads to broken marriages.

 Watch this TV interview with Benita Esposito to learn four behaviors that ruin relationships.
 Dr. John Gottman’s research can predict divorce with 93% accuracy.